-TG: Again displays Jimi’s ability to capture a mood in ballad form.
-Though I hate to apply that line to all his ballads, it’s a true talent to take a silly love song and turn it into something that relates to a wide swath of humanity.
-Here, Jimi employs a gorgeous tone and touch that leaves one’s thoughts drifting to other realms.
-The song is a reverie of escape from a “sea of forgotten teardrops” and a “sea of old heartbreaks” which acknowledges the contribution those emotional trials have made to one’s depth.
-I also think this song is more than an ode to a girlfriend; the teardrops and heartbreaks could just have likely come from family, friends, or any relationship.
+TG: It’s a true talent to turn a love song into something that relates to a wide swath of humanity.
+I think this song is more than an ode to a girlfriend; the teardrops and heartbreaks could just have likely come from family, friends, or any relationship.

 CM: It’s worth restating that Jimi’s main asset as a player (in my opinion) was his feel, and the intro riff is as good a place to sample it as any.
 The song continues to hop and pop from there, often surprising, never sagging.

-TG: I originally left “Lady” off my top 27, but I was convinced that it should appear after all by my partner in scribe.
-It is a fun song whose playfulness was brought to the fore by Dana Carey as Garth Algar in the Wayne’s World movie (or was it the sequel?).
-The lyrics aren’t anything special, but Jimi’s delivery makes them seem so, and the guitar sounds add some edge.
+TG: I originally left “Lady” off my top 27, but I was convinced that it should appear after all.
+The lyrics aren’t anything special, but Jimi’s delivery makes them seem so, and the guitar sounds add edge.

 CM: Completing the trio of classic riff-rockers on Are You Experienced, “Lady” may lack the glory of “Purple Haze” or blaze of “Fire” but has its own heat.
-I prefer it to the other two, and ya gotta love the opening feedback and closing chord.
+I prefer it to the other two, with much love to the opening feedback and closing chord.

 CM: Instrumental workout with several pace changes.
 Some may prefer the live rendition under a different title, but the studio take kicks, too.

-TG: The opening melodic line reminds me of another song, but I can never quite place which one.
-Would be higher on the list, but it is a bit repetitive (as jams tend to be, just ask Phish).
-Still, Jimi’s guitar work is worth listening for throughout the entire track.
+TG: Would be higher on the list, but it is a bit repetitive.
+Still, Jimi’s guitar is worth listening for throughout the entire track.
 He even drops out long enough for you to want him to jump back in and bring it home, which he does.

 CM: Dense sound and movement give an early-grunge impression, yet one also detects something “Foxey” in the main guitar part.
 Impulses collide and crystallize to cast a rough ‘n tough spell.

-TG: Don’t have much to say about this song.
-It’s a tight groove with music that belies light-hearted lyrics.
-I guess Jimi was trying to capture the essence of a time and place that was important to him – the Spanish Castle was a dance hall where Jimi jammed during his high school years.
+TG: Tight groove belies light-hearted lyrics.
+I guess Jimi was trying to capture a time and place that was important to him – the Spanish Castle was a dance hall where Jimi jammed during his high school years.
 The music is the bold audacity of youth.
 The lyrics are the innocent naiveté.

 TG: “Mary” is a wonderful song buoyed by expressive lyrics – even the traffic lights are turning blue tomorrow.
-And Mary, whoever she is or was, is now only a voice, an echo, a fleeting ember of romance floating upon the air.
+And Mary is now only a fleeting ember of romance floating upon the air.
 Yet that is enough to haunt the singer.

-TG: Quotes of notes abound all around the Axis album’s sound (except “She’s So Fine”, which sticks out like a hairy wart on a fine derriere).
-Those notes apply here even though the backwards guitar might have been a leftover from “Are You Experienced?”, but it works on this track thanks to sparing use and the fact that it ties together the three diverse subjects of the song’s lyrics – a drunken, lovelorn loser, a doomed Indian brave, and a wheelchair-bound young girl.
-A golden-winged ship has viewed all these scenes and seen them for the ephemera they are; the guitar and ship take off, leaving behind temporary pains for temporal planes.
+TG: A golden-winged ship views the three diverse subjects of the song’s lyrics – a drunken, lovelorn loser, a doomed Indian brave, and a wheelchair-bound young girl - and sees them for the ephemera they are; the guitar and ship take off, leaving behind temporary pains for temporal planes.

-TG: The last shall be first and the first shall be last.
-Jimi’s first major single was also a cover version that Chas Chandler thought would be a good vehicle – guess he was right.
-The song was credited to Billy Roberts, although he possibly adapted “Hey Joe” from “Baby, Don’t Go to Town” by his girlfriend, Niela Miller.
-Whatever the source, the Experience took the song to a higher level by slowing it down and accentuating the blues aspect with gospel-like backing vocals, Jimi’s lonely guitar sound, and shimmering peals from Mitch.
+TG: Jimi’s first major single was a cover version that Chas Chandler thought would be a good vehicle – guess he was right.
+Whatever the source, the Experience took the song to a higher level by slowing it down and accentuating the blues aspect.

 CM: Other versions that I like come from Wilson Pickett and Medeski, Martin, & Wood, but Jimi undeniably made it the Experience’s own as their first record.
 The arrangement gives the impression of fate that cannot be stopped.